 From award-winners to fascinating curiosities, there’s something for everyone.

-There’s just something about a great documentary.
 Whether it’s a chance to explore a slice of the world you’ll never personally experience, or a jaw-dropping reminder that truth is very often stranger than fiction, a good documentary will often leave you eager to dive even deeper into the subject than the film did.
 Hulu’s documentary selection shines in this regard, offering a diverse mixture of award-winners and fascinating curiosities.
 From the high-pressure newsroom of the New York Times to a high-wire act between the Twin Towers, Hulu has a solid lineup of documentaries on tap and just waiting for you to dive in.

 The best documentaries on Hulu